Straight vs Curved Shaft Weed Eaters: Which One To Choose?

 What You’ll Be Weed Eating

-You want your weed eater to be strong enough to weed eat through whatever materials in your way, but you don’t want to carry around unnecessary weight, either.
+You want your weed eater to be strong enough to weed eat through whatever materials are in your way, but you don’t want to carry around unnecessary weight, either.

 If you only expect to weed eat around driveways and relatively thin weed areas, then you can select a less powerful model like the curved shaft weed eater.
 In contrast, if you will be weed-eating around denser materials and debris, select a high power option like a straight shaft weed eater.